Key Takeaway

 Troubleshooting Common Drawing Problems

 Problem: You drew too much from one vial.
-Solution: You cannot push excess back into the vial (contamination risk).
+Solution: You can't push excess back into the vial (contamination risk).
 Discard the syringe contents, dispose of the syringe, and start with a fresh syringe.
 Yes, you lose a small amount of peptide.
 This is why accuracy matters on the first draw.

 Frequently Asked Questions